Highl1te/Plugins/CoinCounter/README.md

 yarn build
 ```

-The built plugin will be available in the `dist/` directory as `ExamplePlugin.js`.
+The built plugin will be available in the `dist/` directory as `LookupPlugin.js`.

 ## Project Structure

 ```
 Example-Plugin/
 ├── src/
-│   ├── ExamplePlugin.ts    # Main plugin class
+│   ├── LookupPlugin.ts    # Main plugin class
 │   └── types.d.ts          # TypeScript type declarations for static resources
 ├── resources/
 │   ├── css/